TIME TO #RECONNECT

 These measures are crucial if businesses are to survive the curtailment of their ability to operate fully and profitably.
 They are key to supporting the whole value chain due to their interconnectivity and mutual dependence.

-The beer sector is embedded in communities, sourcing locally, creating 2.6 million jobs in villages, towns, and cities across the whole of Europe.
+The beer sector is embedded in communities, sourcing locally, creating pre-Covid 2.6 million jobs in villages, towns, and cities across the whole of Europe.
 This broad reach also provides significant tax revenues and value to local and national governments, in particular through hospitality beer sales.

 Hospitality is central both to beer and to the European economy.
-When society starts to reopen, bars, pubs, restaurants, and cafés must be supported to welcome customers and begin to #reconnect once more.

 Most establishments spent the first lockdown setting up robust and effective social distancing measures to ensure COVID-safe environments.

 JOIN THE CONVERSATION